Shak789/HockeyBackend/README.md

 - **Java:** The core programming language used for developing the backend logic of the application.

-- **Spring Boot:** Spring Boot simplifies the creation of the API through automatic configuratons.
+- **Spring Boot:** Spring Boot simplifies the creation of the REST API through automatic configurations.
 This enables easy implementation of HTTP and custom methods.

 - **MongoDB:** The project uses MongoDB as the database to store and retrieve player-related data.
-MongoDB's NoSQL approach provides efficient managment of complex and frequently changing player datasests.
+MongoDB's NoSQL approach provides efficient management of complex and frequently changing player datasets.

 - **Gradle (or Maven):** The build automation tool Gradle (or Maven) is employed to manage project dependencies.

-- **Swagger UI** To test HTTP and custom methods without using a frontend applicaiton.
+- **Swagger UI** To test HTTP and custom methods without using a frontend application.

 ## HTTP Methods
 Documentation for the HTTP methods can be found in [this file](https://github.com/Shak789/HockeyBackend/blob/master/HTTP%20Methods.md#http-methods).

 ## Custom methods
-### <span class="label label-api">GET</span>  `/search{item}`
-> Searches for a player in the league database that matches one of the following `Player` object fields:
-- firstName
-- LastName
-- Position
-- Nationality
-- Team
+Documentation for the custom methods can be found in [this file](https://github.com/Shak789/HockeyBackend/blob/master/Custom%20Methods.md#http-methods).